Medical Club of Philadelphia

 is not surprising that they had few takers.
 Dr. John Edgar Burnett Buckenham was the first to apply.
 Years later Dr. John Royal Moore qualified and that was it for (paying) Life Memberships.

-Their actions with respect to remitting dues was uneven.
-They denied a request from a Dr Jackson, in Paris, France.
-At the same time , they remitted them for Dr. Arthur S. Dray in "Beijrout,' Syria.
-For a period of years they maintained a list of dues exempt members, which was limited to physicians located at a distance from Philadelphia.
-From time to time, physicians with extended illnesses or suffering impecuniousity were also included on the list.
+Their actions with respect to remitting dues were uneven.
+They denied a request from Dr. Jackson, in Paris, France.
+At the same time, they remitted them for Dr. Arthur S. Dray in "Beijrout,' Syria.
+For a period of years, they maintained a list of dues exempt members, which was limited to physicians located at a distance from Philadelphia.
+From time to time, physicians with extended illnesses or suffering impecuniosity were also included on the list.

 Dr. Benjamin offered a modern complaint when he wrote, "I am now a member of so many societies and clubs that I find the meetings conflict and I am unable to spare the: time to attend all."
 With urging, he continued his membership for a time.

-They employed a system of electing members, who then needed to 'qualify' which meant payment of initiation fees and dues.
-As a result they always had a group of applicants who were elected to membership, but who were not really dues paying members.
+They employed a system of electing members, who then needed to 'qualify' which meant the payment of initiation fees and dues.
+As a result, they always had a group of applicants who were elected to membership, but who were not really dues-paying members.
 There was a continuing process of trying to get these people to pay up.
-It was not until the 1970s that applicants were required to pay their initial dues before election to membership.
-Apparently some physicians were proposed without their knowledge.
-In several instances they said that they did not want to join.
+It was not until the 1970s that applicants were required to pay their initial dues before an election to membership.
+Apparently, some physicians were proposed without their knowledge.
+In several instances, they said that they did not want to join.
 Others came to Receptions, signed member cards, and then were sent stern letters telling them they must pay up.
 Fines were imposed for late payment of dues and for Receptions.
 They ranged from ten to fifty cents, depending the amount the member owed.